joejag/blog/_posts/walks/2020-07-24-cort-ma-law.md

 ### Notes

-- After parking in the ["car park in the sky"](https://www.tripadvisor.co.uk/ShowUserReviews-g186570-d214735-r168617693-Gleniffer_Braes_Country_Park-Paisley_Renfrewshire_Scotland.html) we discovered the Campsies were suffering from low cloud.
+- After parking in the ["car park in the sky"](https://www.tripadvisor.co.uk/ShowUserReviews-g186570-d214735-r168617693-Gleniffer_Braes_Country_Park-Paisley_Renfrewshire_Scotland.html), we discovered the Campsies were suffering from a low cloud.
 Visibility was about 10 metres.
 We used the edge of the hill as a handrail to climb
-- Once we went across to Lecket Hill, and lost the view back to Glasgow, it cleared up
+- Once we went across to Lecket Hill and lost the view back to Glasgow, it cleared up
 - Super boggy.
 Alexander had the wrong shoes on and got very wet
 - The pyramid things on top of hills are called ["Trig Points"](https://en.wikipedia.org/wiki/Triangulation_station)
-- The human placed bunch of rocks on top of a hill are called a ["Cairn"](https://en.wikipedia.org/wiki/Cairn)
+- The human placed a bunch of rocks on top of a hill are called a ["Cairn"](https://en.wikipedia.org/wiki/Cairn)
 - Loads of wildlife, we spotted a number of frogs and birds
 - Alexander loved discovering a thistle